- Is hunger really a problem in central and northeast Missouri?

-As the area's only food bank, we provide food to a network of more than 135 agency partners such as food pantries, shelters, senior centers, low‐income daycares, domestic violence centers and more.
-The Food Bank for Central & Northeast Missouri is 1 of 5 food banks nationwide to give its food out for free to member agencies.
-In addition to The Food Bank’s distribution of approximately 28 million pounds of food annually, it offers several direct service programs such as the Central Pantry, the Buddy Pack Program, Food 4 Kids and the Mobile Food Pantry.
+As the area's only food bank, we provide food to a network of more than 130 agency partners such as food pantries, shelters, senior centers, low income daycares, domestic violence centers and more.
+The Food Bank for Central & Northeast Missouri is 1 of 14 food banks nationwide to give its food out for free to member agencies.
+In addition to The Food Bank’s distribution of approximately 28 million pounds of food annually, it offers several direct service programs such as the Central Pantry, the Buddy Pack Program, Food 4 Kids and Mobile Food Pantries.

 Local and regional producers, growers, distributors and retailers donate food to The Food Bank.
 National food donations also come to The Food Bank via Feeding America™—the nation’s leading domestic hunger relief charity and nationwide food bank network—and through federal government subsidies.
 Local groups in the community also hold food drives.
 All food collected in your county will stay in your county to help local agencies feed your neighbors in need.

 Food arrives at The Food Bank and is inspected, sorted, labeled and stored at the warehouse for repacking and distributing.
 The Food Bank delivers directly to partner agencies or prepares orders for agencies to pick up.